-- today, we humans live at the expense of future generations,
+- today we humans are clearly living at the expense of future generations,

-- the descendants will have to pay a big price for our irresponsible and short-sighted overuse of planet Earth, and
+- our descendants will have to pay a big price for our irresponsible and short-sighted overuse of planet Earth, and

 - they will have to live with severe restrictions.